thatvirdiguy/thatvirdiguy.github.io/_posts/2020-06-12-amazon-web-services:-Automating-User-Access-Keys-Rotation.md

 dateKeys=$(aws --profile iam list-access-keys --user $user | jq -r '.AccessKeyMetadata[]? | if .Status == "Active" then .CreateDate else empty end' 2>/dev/null)
 ```

 Now we get to the tricky bit.
-How do we compare, and do arthimatic operations, on two dates in computer-speak?
+How do we compare, and do arthimatic operations on, two dates in computer-speak?
 The easiest way to do this would be to convert these dates into numbers, of course, and this is precisely what we would be attempting.

 ```
 ┌──(thatvirdiguy㉿kali)-[~]